Choens/blood-sugars/_posts/2015-07-29-Get-CGM-Data.md

 in the quantity of data will have an impact on our ability to use Nightscout data to predict her future blood glucose levels.

-Export the Nightscout data as a CSV file
+Export The Nightscout Data As A CSV File
 ========================================

 The final code chunk exports a date-stamped CSV file.
 Feel free to